No more hidden fees: New law requires cable and satellite TV companies to disclose full costs

 “People across the country are fed up with all of the extra fees they pay each month that keep growing more costly year after year,” said Consumer Reports senior counsel Jonathan Schwantes.
 “Cable companies shouldn’t be allowed to disguise the true cost of service by charging a long list of add-on fees that aren’t clearly disclosed when customers sign up for service.”

-AT&T, owner of DirecTV and U-verse, declined to comment for this story.
+AT&T, owner of DirecTV and U-verse, declined to comment.
 But a spokesman pointed to a Dec.
 19 blog entry on AT&T’s website blaming Congress for allowing broadcast companies to increase retransmission fees charged to cable and satellite providers from $200 million in 2006 to $11.7 billion in 2019 — an increase of more than 5,000% for content available for free through an antenna.

 Consumer Reports fought for the law as part of a campaign it called “What the Fee?!” aimed at requiring industries to disclose surprise fees and encouraging consumers to fight back.

-Consumers spend an average $450 a year in extra fees imposed by TV and Internet providers, estimated a report in October.
+Consumers spend an average $450 a year in extra fees imposed by TV and internet providers, estimated a report in October.

 While some add-ons are taxes imposed by local, state and federal governments passed onto consumers, others are created by the providers “for things that are nothing more than a cost of doing business,” the October report stated.

-Examples include the so-called Broadcast TV Fee, Regional Sports Fee, and Set-Top Box Fee, the report said.
+Examples include the so-called Broadcast TV Fee, Regional Sports Fee and Set-Top Box Fee, the report said.
 Combined, the company-imposed fees amount to a 24% surcharge on top of the advertised price, the report said.

-Consumer Reports estimated the fees could be generating as much as $28 billion a year for cable companies.
+Consumer Reports estimated the fees could be generating $28 billion a year for cable companies.

 The new law wasn’t a grand slam for consumers and Consumer Reports.
 The House version required disclosure of add-on fees before consumers sign up.
 But the version passed by the Senate shifts the disclosure requirement to within 24 hours after sign-up, according to the pay-TV industry watchdog site FierceVideo.com.